DangerCove/dangercove.com/source/_posts/2014-01-27-grab-content-from-a-web-browser-in-your-mac-app.markdown

 categories: [tapetrap, code, tutorials]
 ---

-One of my favorite features of [Tapetrap](http://www.dangercove.com/tapetrap) is its ability to add subscribe to a website while surfing the web with your browser.
-Instead of looking for the rss feed manually and copy-pasting the link, you can click a button and Tapetrap will find and add the feed for you.
+One of my favorite features of [Tapetrap](http://www.dangercove.com/tapetrap) is its ability to subscribe to a website while surfing the web with your browser.
+Instead of looking for the RSS feed manually and copy-pasting the link, you can click a button and Tapetrap will find and add the feed for you.
 In this article I want to go over why I think that's awesome and how it works.
 The source code for the URL grabbing is [available on GitHub](https://github.com/DangerCove/DCOURLGrabber).

 <div class="thumbnail">
 <iframe width="100%" height="360" src="//www.youtube.com/embed/zzoGEhWTXRw?rel=0&vq=hd720" frameborder="0" allowfullscreen></iframe>